amirsciammas/interview-backend-engineer/README.md

 ### Test
-the application includes `Unit Test`, to make sure the functionality is correct before deploy to `staging/prod` to run test cases execute `npm test` in termina.
+the application includes `Unit Test`, to make sure the functionality is correct before deploy to `staging/prod` to run test cases execute `npm test` in terminal.

 ### Swagger-Ui
 for more information about the endpoints i've included a swagger-ui (http://localhost:3000/api-docs)